ebabel-games/ebabel-distance/README.md

 # ebabel-distance
-Return the distance in 3D space from point "a" x, y, and z coordinates to point "b" x, y, and z coordinates.
+Return the distance in 3D space from point "i" x, y, and z coordinates to point "j" x, y, and z coordinates.

 ## Instructions for Module Usage in your project/game